Mox98/LazyShell/README.md

-# Scripts
+# LazyShell
-Scripts to make my life easier

-Shellcreate.sh takes the inet from your tun0 and pastes it in pentest monkey shells.
+A simple script that generates reverse shells using your preffered interface and port.